Palestinian Cairo Declaration

 The Palestinian Cairo Declaration was a declaration signed on 19 March 2005 by twelve Palestinian factions, including Fatah, Hamas, Islamic Jihad, Popular Front for the Liberation of Palestine (PFLP) and Democratic Front for the Liberation of Palestine (DFLP).
-The Cairo Declaration reaffirmed the status of the Palestine Liberation Organization (PLO) as the sole legitimate representative of the Palestinian people through the participation in it of all forces and factions according to democratic principles.
+The Cairo Declaration affirmed the status of the Palestine Liberation Organization (PLO) as the sole legitimate representative of the Palestinian people through the participation in it of all forces and factions according to democratic principles.
 The Declaration implied a reform of the PLO by the inclusion in the PLO of Hamas and Islamic Jihad.

 The signatories included Fatah, headed by Mahmoud Abbas and Hamas, headed by Khalid Mash'al.

 Background

+A major point of disagreement between the large factions of Hamas and Fatah (including the PLO) was – and still is – that Fatah has formally denounced armed resistance, whereas Hamas still promotes armed struggle against the Israeli occupation.

 Yasser Arafat, the President of the Palestinian Authority, died on 11 November 2004.
 The Palestinian presidential election to fill the position took place on 9 January 2005 in both the West Bank and Gaza, but were boycotted by both Hamas and Islamic Jihad.
 The election resulted in PLO chairman Mahmoud Abbas being elected President to a four-year term.

 On 16 February 2005, the Israeli parliament (the Knesset) approved the Israeli disengagement from Gaza, which would have drastically changed Israeli–Palestinian relations in Gaza.

 The Cairo Declaration, signed on 19 March 2005 at the end of a 3-days meeting in Cairo, was an early conciliation attempt with the aim to unite the Palestinian factions against the Israeli occupation, restructure the PLO and avoid further violent interactions between the Palestinian groups.

 The Israeli withdrawal from Gaza was unilaterally completed by 12 September 2005.